shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 - Available actions
 - Linked issues
 - Actions log
-- Filename and line number of the vulnerability (if available)

 If the scanner determined the vulnerability to be a false positive, an alert message is included at the top of the vulnerability's page.